cyberbotics/webots-doc/automobile/car.md

 ### Simple Vehicles

-In addition to those controlable models of vehicle, several kinematic vehicles (called 'simple') are available.
+In addition to the controllable models of vehicle, several kinematic vehicles (called 'simple') are available.

 > **Note**: These vehicles can be moved kinematically using a [Supervisor](../reference/supervisor.md).
 These are for example the vehicles used by the [SUMO interface](sumo-interface.md).